dxps/ant-design-playground/README.md

 ## Ant Design playground

-This is my playground of using the wonderful And Design library with React.
+This is my playground of using the wonderful Ant Design library with React.

 It uses:
 - hot reloading / browser-sync / redux devtools on dev build